What is it?

 It sends a message that health and safety is a priority and students should feel safe doing the right thing and aligns with California’s Good Samaritan Assembly Bill.

-Education, paired with a Medical Amnesty protocol, has been shown to increase help seeking behavior (link to article for web/ citation for brochure).
-Also, protocols such as these have been shown to increase appropriate medical attention and follow-up for at-risk students (link to article for web/ citation for brochure).
+Education, paired with a Medical Amnesty protocol, has been shown to increase help seeking behavior.
+Also, protocols such as these have been shown to increase appropriate medical attention and follow-up for at-risk students.

 When to Call